 Graduate Coordinator: Christopher Croft Lynn

-Art Studio Space.
-Studio space is provided for graduate students in all emphasis areas.
+MFA Studio Space: Studio space is provided for MFA students in all emphasis areas.

-Art Resource Center.
-The center is an important library resource for graduate study of content, methods of inquiry, and methodology in the visual arts disciplines intrinsic to current art education programs.
+Art Resource Center: The center is an important library resource for graduate study of content, methods of inquiry, and methodology in art disciplines intrinsic to current art education programs.
 A wide variety of books, journals, art reproductions, curricula, and other visual materials and aids are available.
 Link: https://byuarted.weebly.com/arc.html

 Financial assistance is available through tuition scholarships, supplemental awards, and teaching assistantships.